Delicious and easy smoked brisket recipe.

 Next, get your pan ready by placing a few layers of aluminum foil on a 1/2 cookie sheet.
 Place a cooling rack on the foil and set aside.

-Step Two – Trim Excess Fat
+Step 2 – Trim Excess Fat

 Use a knife to trim off the excess fat from your brisket.
 You only want to leave about a 1/2 inch thick layer, just to help keep the meat moist.